brandonhorst/declarative-nlp/README.md

 - In some languages, the user enters text in one character set, and replaced with different characters over time
 - Some languages have words that simply do not have an equivalent in other languages
 - Some languages use distinguish between different verbs depending upon the verb's object, while other languages do not

-- Clearly, there are a lot of issues.
+Clearly, there are a lot of issues.
 Because of this, Lacona's language processing is as general as possible.
 It does not rely on the verb coming at the beginning of a sentence, it does not rely on words being separated by spaces, and it does not rely on any particular character set.
 It takes any input, interprets it according to its Commands, forms an data structure based upon the input, and sends the data to the command to execute.

 This means that the *language* of Commands can be translated, while keeping the *code* the same.
 Developers do not need to know any other languages, or anything about language processing at all.
 And translators don't need to know anything about code.
 Lacona handles all of that.

-## Under the Hood

-Lacona does not know English.
-That is to say, it cannot break a sentence into grammatical components, and it cannot infer any meaning from an arbitrary sentence.
-It understands only the sentences that have been described for it in Commands, and nothing more.

-This means that everything that Lacona can do must be translated manually into every new language that it is to support.
-Lacona will only launch with support for US and UK English.
-However, all of the Lacona commands will be open-source, so that multilingual users from around the world can add new translations.
+### Formal Grammar Stuff

 To get a bit more technical, you can think of Lacona Commands as closer Formal Grammars, or very glorified Regular Expressions.
 It takes arbitrary strings as input, and interprets them according to its rules.
 I am not an expert in computational linguistics, but I can provide a bit more information. the biggest differences are: